team-earth/data/README.md

 **Legend:**
 Integrated = Resources included in the same JSON file as the structure

+**Data Quality Note**: Some datasets include duplicate entries marked with `is_duplicate` flags.
+For accurate resource counts, filter duplicates when conducting analysis (e.g., London contains 2,381 duplicates out of 7,072 total entries).

 ## 🔧 JSON Format and Design

 Each map provides machine-readable data that enables:
 - AI agents to guide users through complex solution maps
 - Developers to build search tools, visualizations, and simulators
 - Communities to update and remix content over time

+**Note on Resources**: In GOSR maps, Resources represent real programs that can be modeled as autonomous agents in computational simulations, each with their own capabilities, constraints, and decision-making processes.

 ### JSON Formats